aniket-work/Refined_RAG_router_all_you_need/README.md

-# Refined_RAG_router_all_you_need
+The following is a professional README.md file for the "Refined RAG Conda Environment" repository:

 # Refined RAG Conda Environment

 This Conda environment, named "refined_rag," is designed to support a refined version of the Retrieval-Augmented Generation (RAG) model.
-It includes necessary dependencies, such as langchain and Hugging Face Hub, to facilitate a seamless environment setup.
+It includes necessary dependencies, such as `langchain` and `Hugging Face Hub`, to facilitate a seamless environment setup.

 ## Installation